wrf/supermatrix/README.md

 * [Parfrey 2011](https://treebase.org/treebase-web/search/study/summary.html?id=10562) dataset of 16 genes, from [Broadly Sampled Multigene Analyses Yield a Well-resolved Eukaryotic Tree of Life](https://academic.oup.com/sysbio/article/59/5/518/1645425) and [Estimating the timing of early eukaryotic diversification with multigene molecular clocks](http://www.pnas.org/content/108/33/13624.full)
 * [Ryan 2013](https://research.nhgri.nih.gov/manuscripts/Baxevanis/science2013_supplement/) dataset of 406 genes ("EST set"), from [The Genome of the Ctenophore Mnemiopsis leidyi and Its Implications for Cell Type Evolution](http://science.sciencemag.org/content/342/6164/1242592)
 * [Nosenko 2013](https://data.ub.uni-muenchen.de/55/) datasets of 35 genes/9k sites and 87 genes/14k sites from 71 taxa, from [Deep metazoan phylogeny: When different genes tell different stories](http://www.sciencedirect.com/science/article/pii/S1055790313000298)
-* [Cannon 2014](http://datadryad.org/resource/doi:10.5061/dryad.20s7c) datasets of 299 and 185 genes, from [http://www.sciencedirect.com/science/article/pii/S0960982214012925](Phylogenomic Resolution of the Hemichordate and Echinoderm Clade)
+* [Cannon 2014](http://datadryad.org/resource/doi:10.5061/dryad.20s7c) datasets of 299 and 185 genes, from [Phylogenomic Resolution of the Hemichordate and Echinoderm Clade](http://www.sciencedirect.com/science/article/pii/S0960982214012925)
-* [Misof 2014](http://datadryad.org/resource/doi:10.5061/dryad.3c0f1) dataset of 1478 genes for 584k sites, from [http://science.sciencemag.org/content/346/6210/763](Phylogenomics resolves the timing and pattern of insect evolution)
+* [Misof 2014](http://datadryad.org/resource/doi:10.5061/dryad.3c0f1) dataset of 1478 genes for 584k sites, from [Phylogenomics resolves the timing and pattern of insect evolution](http://science.sciencemag.org/content/346/6210/763)
-* [Weigert 2014](https://datadryad.org/resource/doi:10.5061/dryad.g2qp5) dataset of 421 genes (the 428 partitions were guessed from the matrix, so 7 are wrong), from [Illuminating the base of the annelid tree using transcriptomics](https://academic.oup.com/mbe/article/31/6/1391/1009370)
+* [Weigert 2014](https://datadryad.org/resource/doi:10.5061/dryad.g2qp5) dataset of 421 genes for 104k sites, from [Illuminating the base of the annelid tree using transcriptomics](https://academic.oup.com/mbe/article/31/6/1391/1009370)
 * [Whelan 2015](https://figshare.com/articles/Error_signal_and_the_placement_of_Ctenophora_sister_to_all_other_animals/1334306) Dataset-10 (for Fig 3), of 210 genes and 59k sites, from [Error, signal, and the placement of Ctenophora sister to all other animals](http://www.pnas.org/content/112/18/5773.full)
 * [Zapata 2015](https://bitbucket.org/caseywdunn/cnidaria2014) dataset of 1262 genes for 365k positions, from [Phylogenomic Analyses Support Traditional Relationships within Cnidaria](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0139068)
 * [Borowiec 2015](http://datadryad.org/resource/doi:10.5061/dryad.k6tq2) dataset of 1080 genes for 384k positions from 36 taxa with genomes, from [Extracting phylogenetic signal and accounting for bias in whole-genome data sets supports the Ctenophora as sister to remaining Metazoa](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-015-2146-4)